fortana-co/react-dropzone-uploader/README.md

   + wrapper for dropzone on drag over; this is __added__ to the `dropzone` class
 - `input`
   + input label
+- `inputWithFiles`
+  + input label if dropzone has files
 - `preview`
   + wrapper for preview div
 - `previewImage`